Online Learning for Equilibrium Pricing in Markets under Incomplete Information: Fixed Cost Functions and Time-Varying Demand

-\begin{hproof} For each of the three regret metrics, the regret incurred by Algorithm~\ref{alg:time-varying-demand-new} can be broken down into two parts: (i) the regret incurred by the Algorithm~\ref{alg:fixed-demand} sub-routine for each demand sub-interval, and (ii) the inaccuracies of considering all demands in a given sub-interval to be equal to the lower bound of that sub-interval.
-By invoking Theorem~\ref{thm:IdenticalResult}, the first part is of order $O(K \log\log T)$ for all three regret measures, where $K := \lceil(\overline{d} - \underline{d})/\gamma\rceil$.
-Next, since all demands in a given sub-interval are treated as a demand equal to the lower bound of that sub-interval and the suppliers' optimal production is monotonic in the price, every price $p_t$ offered by Algorithm~\ref{alg:time-varying-demand-new} is an under-estimate to the equilibrium price for demand $d_t$.
+We recall that the regret incurred by Algorithm~\ref{alg:time-varying-demand-helper-sqrt} has two parts: (i) the regret incurred by the Algorithm~\ref{alg:fixed-demand-constant-reg} sub-routine for each demand sub-interval, and (ii) the inaccuracies of considering all demands in a given sub-interval to be equal to the lower end of that sub-interval.
+First, by invoking the same binary search argument as Theorem~\ref{thm:IdenticalResult}, the first part is of order $O(K)$ for all three regret metrics, where $K := \lceil(\overline{d} - \underline{d})/\gamma\rceil$.

+For the second part, since all demands in a given sub-interval are treated as a demand equal to the lower bound of that sub-interval and the suppliers' optimal production is monotonic in the price, every price $p_t$ offered by Algorithm~\ref{alg:time-varying-demand-helper-sqrt} is an under-estimate to the equilibrium price for demand $d_t$.
 Thus, the second part of the regret is only positive for the unmet demand and is at most $O(\gamma T)$, as the width of each demand sub-interval is $\gamma$, and regret is only accumulated over $T$ periods.
-Finally, choosing $\gamma = \frac{1}{\sqrt{T}}$ achieves an optimal balance (up to logarithmic terms) between the two quantities above, i.e., $O(\gamma^{-1} \log\log T)$ and $O(\gamma T)$, which establishes the $O(\sqrt{T} \log\log T)$ regret bound. \end{hproof}
+Finally, choosing $\gamma = \frac{1}{\sqrt{T}}$ achieves an optimal balance between the two quantities above, i.e., $O(\gamma^{-1})$ and $O(\gamma T)$, establishing the $O(\sqrt{T})$ regret bound.

+As for the regret of Algorithm~\ref{alg:time-varying-demand-new-sqrt}, we can apply the argument above to each invocation of Algorithm~\ref{alg:time-varying-demand-helper-sqrt} and sum up the regrets incurred by each of these episodes.
+This results in an \ $O(\sqrt{T})$ \ regret bound in all three performance metrics. \end{proof}

+\ We note that, in our proof of Theorem~\ref{thm:VaryingDemandResult-sqrtT}, we directly analyzed each of the performance metrics instead of appealing to the unified metric \eqref{equ:unified-metric-price}.
+If we directly apply the unified metric~\eqref{equ:unified-metric-price}, we seek to show that

+where $p^*(d)$ is the equilibrium price for demand $d$.
+However, for each demand $d_t$, Algorithm~\ref{alg:time-varying-demand-helper-sqrt} searches for the price that matches a different demand $r_{k_t} \le d_t$.
+Therefore, the binary search subroutine which we employ in Algorithm~\ref{alg:time-varying-demand-helper-sqrt} results in a bound that is different from \eqref{equ:varying-demand-unified}: